SRSG-Workshops/openrefine-data-cleaning-oct22/_episodes/03-filtering-sorting-data.md

 >
 > > ## Solution
 > > 1.
 If you kept a text facet over `scientificName` from before - it will show that
 > > two names match your filter criteria are: `Baiomys taylori` and `Chaetodipus baileyi`.
 If you have closed
-       > > the text facet, select `Facet` > `Text facet` on the `scientificName` column.
+> > the text facet, select `Facet` > `Text facet` on the `scientificName` column to reinstate it.
 > > 2.
 There are various options to restrict to only one of the two species identified.
 You could make the search case sensitive.
 > > You could split the `scientificName` column into species and genus columns, as before, and filter only the column of interest.
+> > You could include more letters in your filter, e.g. `baio` which would exclude `Chaetodipus baileyi`.
+Try playing with these different options.
 > > You could include more letters in your filter, e.g. `baio` which would exclude `Chaetodipus baileyi`.
 Try playing with these different options.
 > >
 > {: .solution}
 {: .challenge}